 When is the Low Season in Alaska?

 The low season to travel to Alaska is from October to April.
 However, consider that many tour agencies close, especially in cruise-oriented cities.
 Many roads and parks are closed.
-Although the time is perfect for the northern lights.
+However, the time is perfect for the northern lights.

 Best Time to See Northern Lights